What’s New in 2026

 The only exception is if the employer provides the minimum number of hours that were agreed upon with the employee before the shift began.

-Employees generally must be paid twice each calendar month on regular pay days.
-The time between the end of a pay period and the pay day can’t be more than 10 working days.
+In general, employees must be paid twice each calendar month on regular pay days, with the time between the end of a pay period and the pay day no more than 10 working days apart.
+However, employers can pay some employees, such as executive and supervisory employees, on an established monthly schedule.

 Employers must give employees an itemized statement of deductions, including gross and net wages, for each pay period.
 This can be electronic.